GMSDT Ideal Dogs of Australia, Melbourne

 GMSDT-Melbourne IDA courses take place according to demand and consist of the following sessions held in the Warringal Parklands in Heidelberg (Melway Ref.
 32 D3).

-• Two informal pre-course sessions where your dogs can practice working in a group situation (30-40mins)
+- Informal pre-course session where your dog can practice working in a group situation (30-40mins)

 Course participants will work in small groups with a maximum of five dogs to one instructor.